rpm-software-management/dnf/doc/cli_vs_yum.rst

 DNF does not output information like this.
 The technical reason is that depsolver below DNF always considers all dependencies for update candidates and the output would be very long.
 Secondly, even in YUM this output gets confusing very quickly especially for large transactions and so does more harm than good.

-See the the related `Fedora bug 1044999
+See the related `Fedora bug 1044999
 <https://bugzilla.redhat.com/show_bug.cgi?id=1044999>`_.

 ===================================================================